Financial aid •

 After explaining your financial problem, include some basic math and show the person reading exactly how much money you need to make up the difference.
 This could be to pay for tuition, travel costs, housing, or anything in between.

 Explain what you can’t afford and how much more you need.

 Likewise, a letter of extenuating circumstances is also a good place to outline any competing offers of financial aid you might have from other schools.
 If one college has offered you a bigger scholarship than another, write to your other schools asking them to match it.

 You should always close your letter by asking for details about the next step in the appeals process.

-Ideally, you’ll already have contacted your school’s financial aid office to figure out what those steps are.
-But by asking about the next step in your letter, you’ll be prompting the recipient to write you a response.
+Ideally, you’ll already have contacted your school’s financial aid office to figure out what those steps are, but by asking about the next step in your letter, you’re prompting the recipient to write you a response.

 Above all else, your letter should be polite and show how thankful you are that you were offered anything at all.

-By showing a bit of kindness in your letter, the person reading it’ll be more inclined to show you kindness in return.
+By showing a bit of humility in your letter, the person reading it’ll be more inclined to show you kindness in return.